 He was active in politics in Pomfret, Connecticut, having been elected as a selectman and as a representative to the Connecticut general assembly.
 In the early part of the 1770s, he joined the Sons of Liberty.

 When the seaport in Boston was closed by the Boston Port Act in 1774, Putnam drove a herd of sheep from Connecticut to Massachusetts to help provide food for the residents of the city.

-Legend has it that Putnam was plowing in his field when he found out the British had attacked the militia in Lexington.
-He unhitched his plow and got on his horse.
+Legend has it that Putnam was working in his field when he found out the British had attacked the militia in Lexington.
+He unhitched his plow and climbed up on his horse.
 He told the people working with him in the field to notify the local militia that he was headed to Boston and they were to meet him there.
 Then he galloped off to Boston where he joined thousands of militia who came from all over to keep the British pinned up in the city in the Siege of Boston.